-- border trade or cross-border system security which require a joint decision by at least two regulatory authorities, where such competences have been conferred on the regulatory authorities under certain legal acts in the following situations: (..) "(b) on the basis of a joint request from the competent regulatory authorities". - 21.
+- authorities under certain legal acts in the following situations: (..) "(b) on the basis of a joint request from the competent regulatory authorities". - 21.
 Article 6(11) of the ACER Regulation provides that, when preparing its decision pursuant to paragraph 10, the Agency shall consult the NRAs and TSOs concerned and shall be informed of the proposals and observations of all concerned TSOs. - 22.
 Article 6(12)(a) of the ACER Regulation further states that "Where a case has been referred to ACER under paragraph 10, ACER: (a) shall issue a decision within six months of the date of referral, or within four months thereof in cases pursuant to Article 4(7) of this Regulation or point (c) of Article (59)(1) or point (f) of Article 62(1) of Directive (EU) 2019/944". - 23.
-The Contested Decision has to be in compliance with Article 21 of the EB NC entitled "European platform for the exchange of balancing energy from frequency restoration reserves with automatic activation". - 24.
-Article 21(1), (2) and (3) of the EB NC reads as follows: - "1.
+The Contested Decision has to be in compliance with Article 20 of the EB NC entitled "European platform for the exchange of balancing energy from frequency restoration reserves with manual activation." - 24.
+Article 20(1), (2) and (3) of the EB NC reads as follows: - "1.
 By one year after entry into force of this Regulation, all TSOs shall develop a proposal for the implementation framework for a European platform for the exchange of balancing energy from frequency restoration reserves with automatic activation. - 2.
 The European platform for the exchange of balancing energy from frequency restoration reserves with automatic activation, operated by TSOs or by means of an entity the TSOs would create themselves, shall be based on common governance principles and business processes and shall consist of at least the activation optimisation function and the TSO-TSO settlement function.
 This European platform shall apply a multilateral TSO-TSO model with common merit order lists to exchange all balancing energy bids from all standard products for frequency restoration reserves with automatic activation, except for unavailable bids pursuant to Article 29(14). - 3.
 The proposal in paragraph 1 shall include at least: - (a) the high level design of the European platform; - (b) the roadmap and timelines for the implementation of the European platform; - (c) the definition of the functions required to operate the European platform; - (d) the proposed rules concerning the governance and operation of the European platform, based on the principle of non-discrimination and ensuring equitable treatment of all member TSOs and that no TSO benefits from unjustified economic advantages through the participation in the functions of the European platform;